Gabriel-p/photpy/docs/source/stand_phot.rst

    Not finished.

 This section describes how to obtain instrumental magnitudes for your standards, and set up the transformation from instrumental to standard.
-The steps are
+The steps are:

 * `Identify standard stars`_: identify the coordinates of the stars in the observed standard field.